-A critical aspect in team planning is the leader’s own self preparation.
-In previous posts I have talked about the need to prepare your team and the overall purposes of planning.
-These topics should fuel some reflection for the leader on what he or she needs to do at a personal level to prepare for the team planning time.
+A critical aspect in team planning is the leader’s own self-preparation.
+In previous posts, I have talked about the need to prepare your team and the overall purposes of planning.
+These topics should fuel some reflection for the leader on what he or she needs to do at a personal level to prepare for the team this important time.

-Early in my history as a team leader I failed to take the time to adequately prepare my self for this important task.
+Early in my history as a team leader I failed to take the time to adequately prepare myself for this task.
 I was more concerned about the end product than I was the overall effectiveness of the process.
-But it is the planning process that creates team ownership.
+But it is the process that creates team ownership.
 And it is the leader’s self-awareness that will ensure a great process.
 Here are three considerations for preparing yourself in leading a quality planning time with your team.

 1. Do you truly understand the vision, mission, and direction of the organization?
 This probably sounds rather insulting.
 But I often run across two problem issues in this regard.
 Sometimes leaders do not fully understand what leaders above them are aiming for.
 Yet, leading within a larger context requires that the leader knows the aim, goals, and expectations of the broader organization in which they serve.
 The other issue I see is that a leader often does not know well their own current context.
 They assume by intuition what is true and what needs to happen.
 But they can’t actually back those assumptions up with good metrics, surveyed data, or current trends.
 They are relying too much on prior experience.
 This can lead to a rather canned approach to planning that is void of any real innovation or creativity.
 It can also lead to solving yesterday’s problems based on old information.
 Leaders have to be continual learners.
 They must be in line with leaders above them and they must be current abut the setting of their own sphere of influence.
 Knowing these things will help enflame vision, mission, and direction for the leader.
 Knowing these things will help ensure that the leader is able to lead in line with the organization’s vision, mission and direction, and can articulate that well to a team.